JakeCalkins/personal-site/PROJECT_TODO.md

 		- Comments added throughout lib/ modules focusing on implementation intent, not obvious mechanics.

 - [ ] There are way too many scripts in the package.json Simplify where you can, while preserving functionality.
 Evaluate if a given script is necessary and consolidate if you need.
+- [ ] remove outdated or unused files. if they are files generated during build, evaluate if they should be committed and if not, remove from the project and add to the gitignore.

+- [ ] Update the README.
+Rewrite sections so that it sounds like I wrote the README for my own site, in the first person.